• Visual Sociology project 2019:

 REFERENCE: Verwoert, J. (2008).
 Exhaustion and Exuberance: Ways to Defy the Pressure to Perform.
 Available at: http://whyiseverybodybeingsonice.deappel.nl/concrete/index.php/chapters/exhaustion-exhuberance/ways-defy-pressure-perform [Accessed 17 March 2020].

-The Two Competing Forces of Waste and Production As Felt and Lived by Artists (2019)
+The Two Competing Forces of Waste and Production (2019)

 Projects